guildai/issue-resolution/93-feature-selection-with-guild/README.md

 trial values.
 List syntax cannot therefore be used to convey list values without potentially confusing a user.

-For example, consider an operation that supports flag having both the historical list-as-trial-values and list-as-value meaning.
-Without knowledge of the operation and this nuanced distinction, the following command is ambiguous:
+Consider an operation that supports flags having both the historical list-as-trial-values and list-as-value meaning.
+Without knowledge of the operation and this nuanced distinction, the following command is
+ambiguous:

 ```
 $ guild run features=[f1,f2,f3] learning-rate=[0.01,0.1]